pawurb/alloy-deadbeef/README.md

 ## Processing time

-The table shows the worst case scenario processing times on MBP M2 with 12 CPU cores.
+The table shows the worst-case scenario processing times on MBP M2 with 12 CPU cores.
 [Check out the blog post](https://pawelurbanek.com/alloy-deadbeef-vanity) for more details.

 <table>
   <tr>